 Q. Why don't you post Brushstrokes by Niki's contact information publicly?

-A. Have you seen the news in the last ten years? :) It's a security measure, really.
+A. It's a security measure, really.
 It's so easy for a hacker or potential burglar to use that information to steal my identity or worse.
 If you're already a friend or family member, just send me a message and I'll pass the info right along to you if you don't already have it.
 If you're a potential customer that I don't know personally, I do take a few extra steps to ensure my safety.
-I've already had to have my windows replaced following an attempted break-in, and I've owned my home for less than two years.
+I've already had to have my windows replaced following an attempted break-in, and I've owned my home for less than ten years.
 I have reason to be cautious.
 So in the meantime, fill in the contact information on the contact page, or leave me a message on my Facebook business page, and I'll still get the information.
 Thank you for your understanding!